Holbrooke Death Comes At Key Point In Afghan Policy

 NPR's Jackie Northam reports on what happens to Holbrooke's job now.

-Mr. STEVE COLL (President, New America Foundation): You need someone who's experienced with the whole of government.
+STEVE COLL: You need someone who's experienced with the whole of government.
 It's not just a diplomatic mission.
 It's been a hybrid role that involves leadership on aid policy, humanitarian relief, coordinating with the military, making sure that civilians play a role in the reconstruction and counterinsurgency program.

 NORTHAM: Coll says the administration's policy on Afghanistan and Pakistan is at a turning point.